auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ### Is the meaning of life simply to burn?

 Like the universe is a dissipative structure, transforming energy through entropy, are we a miniature version of it?
-We are like the crackling sparks of a fire.
+We are like the crackling sparks of a fire, the embers of an exploded star.
 Our lives are so short in comparison to the sun and cosmos, a brief and fleeting flame.
 Enough of life sparks a new flame for life to persist through time by having children, progeny.
 Child birth is like a fire whose heat sparks a fire in something near to it, sometimes by touching, sometimes simply by being hot enough.
 A new flame starts and the original flame dies.
 No flame burns forever.
 Even the stars will die.

 What is likely to become of the future of our planet, life, and the universe?
 I highly recommend [TIMELAPSE OF THE FUTURE: A Journey to the End of Time](https://www.youtube.com/watch?v=uD4izuDMUQA).
 The universe is projected to have [5 eras](https://en.wikipedia.org/wiki/The_Five_Ages_of_the_Universe), the Primordial, Stelliferous, Degenerate, Black Hole, and Dark eras.
 We currently live in the Stelliferous age, the era of stars.
 "In addition to explaining current cosmological theory, the authors speculate on what kinds of life might exist in future eras of the universe.
 The speculation is based on a scaling hypothesis, credited to Freeman Dyson, the idea being, that all other things being equal the rate of metabolism—and therefore rate of consciousness—of an organism should be in direct proportion to the temperature at which that organism thrives," [The Five Ages of the Universe](https://en.wikipedia.org/wiki/The_Five_Ages_of_the_Universe).